 Requirements for optional custom training features

 If you want to use certain optional custom training features, you might need to make additional changes to your training code.
-This section describes code requirements for hyperparameter tuning, GPUs, distributed training, and Vertex TensorBoard.
+This section describes code requirements for hyperparameter tuning, GPUs, distributed training, and Vertex AI TensorBoard.

-Writing code for hyperparameter tuning
+Write code for hyperparameter tuning

 Vertex AI can perform hyperparameter tuning on your ML training